tnakamot/json-parser/src/paradox/immutable.md

 @extref[JSONValueNumber](javadoc:value/JSONValueNumber.html) are immutable.
 Multiple threads can safely access those instance at a time.

-On the other hands, the structures types (array and object) have immutable and mutable versions. @extref[JSONValueArray](javadoc:value/JSONValueArray.html) and
+On the other hands, the structure types (array and object) have immutable and mutable versions. @extref[JSONValueArray](javadoc:value/JSONValueArray.html) and
 @extref[JSONValueObject](javadoc:value/JSONValueObject.html) are abstract classes.
 The actual implementations of these abstract classes are